elliotthilaire/twomushrooms.com/README.md

 ## Deployment

   1. bundle install
-  2. Put images in ./content/featured, gallery, hidden
+  2. Put images in ./content/featured, gallery or hidden
   3. Run rake assets:precompile
   4. Copy newrelic.yml file from New Relic into config/newrelic.yml
   5. Launch it.